MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ![Information buttons.](media/analytics-information-buttons.jpg "Information buttons")

-**Store entries.** This card highlights the sum of people that entered the store for the selected time frame.
+**Change in store entries.** This card highlights the sum of people that entered the store for the selected time frame.

 ![Store entries card.](media/analytics-5.PNG "Store entries card")

-The subscript in the card describes the percent change in this value for the current time frame compared to the previous time frame of equal duration.
-The triangle to the left of the subscript indicates whether the change was positive or negative.

 >[!NOTE]
-> If there’s insufficient data to draw a comparison, no information is displayed in the subscript area.
+> If there’s insufficient data, no information is displayed in the card.
 This is true for all cards on the **Analytics** and other pages.

-**Busiest day.** This card highlights the day and date within the selected time frame that had the greatest number of people, along with the people count.
+**Busiest day.** This card highlights the day of the week and date within the selected time frame that had the greatest number of people, along with the people count.

 ![Busiest day card.](media/analytics-6.PNG "Busiest day card")

-The subscript in this card describes the absolute change in this value for the current time frame compared to average entries across all displays during the selected time frame.
-The triangle to the left of the subscript indicates how much greater entries for the highlighted day were compared to the daily average entries during the selected time frame.

 **Largest increase in display traffic.** This card highlights the display with the largest increase in display traffic as compared to all other displays over the previous time period.